-Being prepared for an outage – especially one that occurs at night or in roasting/freezing conditions – can give you major peace of mind.
-A simple action plan with a few essential items is all you need.
+Being prepared for a power outage – especially one that occurs at night or in sweltering/freezing conditions can give you major peace of mind.
+In cases like these, a simple action plan with a few essential items is all you need.

-While we’ve gone into a lot of depth to cover everything you need to know, you don’t need to worry about ticking every last thing off from this list.
-Instead, use it as a guide to give you a general idea of any major plans or backup resources you may want to add to our arsenal.
+Below, we’ve gone into a lot of depth to cover everything you need to know, so you don’t need to worry about ticking every last thing off of this list.
+Simply use it as a guide to give you a general idea of any major plans or backup resources you may want to add to your arsenal.

 Initial Checklist

 Are you reading this on your phone because the power’s just gone out?
-Here’s what you should do right after the power goes out!
+Here’s what you should do right after it happens!

-An obvious tip, but one people sometimes overlook.
+This an obvious tip, but one that people sometimes overlook.
 What appears to be a power outage may just be a breaker switch innocently going off.
 Unsure how to check for a bad breaker switch?
-Check out this guide.
+There are many online resources you can check to understand how to do this step-by-step.

 When there’s a power outage, there’s also a risk of a power surge.
 It’s wise to unplug every electric appliance that isn’t protected by a surge protector.

-During a modern power outage, your phone becomes your most valuable resource.
-During a blackout, phone charge is almost as valuable as food and water!
-Try to only ever have one mobile phone in the household on at any one time, and prioritise using it to check for updates and information – rather than entertainment.
+During a modern power outage, your phone becomes your most valuable resource, so it’s key to make sure it’s always charged!
+Try to only ever have one mobile phone in the household at any one time, and prioritize using it to check for updates and information rather than entertainment.

-For food in the fridge and freezer, do this as quickly as possible – or even from memory.
-Consider what food you’ll need to eat first, and whether you’re going to have to plan a trip to pickup more supplies.
+For food in the fridge and freezer, do this as quickly as possible.
+Consider what food you’ll need to eat first and whether you’re going to have to plan a trip to pick up more supplies.

-Once you know what’s inside them, keep the doors to your fridge and freezer closed as much as possible.
+Once you know what’s inside them, keep the doors to your fridge and freezer closed as often as possible.
 Make sure everyone knows not to be checking for snacks every 10 minutes!
-If you do this, the fridge coolness can last up to 4 hours, and the freezer up to 48 hours.
+If you do this, the fridge coolness can last up to 4 hours, and the freezer’s up to 48 hours.

 If either your air conditioning or heating system has gone off (depending on the weather), make sure to get all doors and windows closed.
-This will make sure you’re not leaking out head or precious cool air.
-Make sure everyone in the house knows to keep them closed – unless your home does end up hotter than outside.
+This will ensure that you’re not leaking out heat or precious cool air.

-It’s always easy to see something like a power outage as a big nuisance which is just here to ruin your day.
-Instead, try to look at it as a bit of a challenge, and tackle it accordingly.
+It’s always easy to see a power outage as a big nuisance that’s just here to ruin your day.
+But try to look at it as a bit of a challenge, and tackle it accordingly.
 What’s the plan?
 How are you going to cope?
 Were you prepared enough?
 If not, what could you do to prepare in the future to ease the disruption?
-Again, while this is good for you, it’s also great for any children that are going to be without their electronics for a day.
-Depending on how you treat it – this can be a day of boredom and moaning, or a spontaneous challenge and family bonding.

 Preparation Tips

-Health should always be top priority.
-If you or any loved ones rely on medical equipment, make sure you’ve got a back-up plan for when the power goes out.
-A great way to make sure you’re prepared is simply to contact the manufacturer, who will likely have some great recommendations or even backup systems they could provide you.
+Health should always be the top priority.
+If you or any loved ones rely on medical equipment, make sure you’ve got a backup plan for when the power goes out.
+A great way to ensure that you’re prepared is simply to contact the equipment manufacturer who will likely have some great recommendations or even provide backup systems for you.

 11. First Aid & Emergency Supplies

-As with medical devices, it’s important to have a standard first aid kit available somewhere.
-It’s never nice to think about needing one, but there’s a great peace of mind that comes with having one ready.
-Here’s a great official guide on building and maintaining an emergency supply kit.
+As with medical devices, it’s important to have a standard First Aid kit handy.
+It’s never nice to think about needing one, but there’s great peace of mind that comes with having one ready.
+There are some great government tips online that can show you how to build and maintain the ideal First Aid kit for emergencies.

 12. Backup Generators

-Back-up generators are an irreplacable lifeline when the power goes out.
-While a bit on the extreme side, they can really be worthwhile if you live in a region that gets frequent power outages, or if you have vital appliances – like medical equipment – that need to remain functioning at all times.
-If power outages cause interruption to the crucial things in your life, a backup generator may just be worth it.
+Back-up generators are an irreplaceable lifeline when the power goes out.
+While a bit on the extreme side, they can really be worthwhile if you live in a region that gets frequent power outages or if you have vital appliances, like medical equipment, that need to remain functioning at all times.

-During a power outage, the local water systems may be compromised.
+During a power outage, the local drinking water systems may be compromised.
 Keeping a minimum of about half a gallon per person per day is recommended.
-Base the number of days on previous power outages in your area.
-This is also vital if you live in a hot climate, since you’ll likely be sweating out on a ton of water without standard cooling systems being available.
+Base this number of days on previous power outages in your area.
+This is also vital if you live in an area with a hot climate, as you might be at a higher risk of dehydration.

 You don’t want to get caught out without heat in the winter!
-Solve two problems in one by getting a propane heater for your garage – doubling up as one of the best back-up heating systems in the event of a power outage.
+Solve two problems in one by getting a propane heater for your garage that can double up as one of the best backup heating systems in the event of a power outage.
 Just make sure to have some ventilation available.
-Check out our guide to the best propane heaters , where we also cover important buying factors to keep in mind.

-Another great appliance with dual-function.
-Not only are travel chargers fantastic for long distance trips, they also give you vital amounts of additional charge when your phone is all you’ve got left to work with.
+Another great appliance with dual functions.
+Not only are travel chargers fantastic for long-distance trips, but they also give you vital amounts of additional charge when your phone is all you’ve got left to work with.

 18. Flashlights

-During a power outage, flashlights are much more preferable to candles.
+During a power outage, flashlights are much preferable to candles.
 Particularly since they are much less likely to set things on fire.
-However, you can go one better and pick-up some..
+Just make sure you have the right set of fresh batteries to make them work.

 19. Battery Powered Lanterns

-One step up from flashlights are battery powered lanterns, which are much more suited to lighting up whole rooms.
-But for both flashlights and lanterns, don’t forget..
+One step up from flashlights are battery-powered lanterns, which are much more suited to lighting whole rooms.

 20. Batteries!

 Try to always keep a good supply of AA and AAA batteries, and get out of the habit of just buying one box at a time as you need them.
-If they’re ever on sale at the store, buy a couple boxes!
-You never know when you may thank yourself.
+If they’re ever on sale at the store, buy a couple of boxes!
+You never know when you might need a surplus of them.

 21. Toiletries & Essentials

-You really, really don’t want to be stuck because the local store’s card systems are also down.
+You really, really don’t want to be stuck penniless because the local store’s card systems are also down.
 Make sure to always keep a small ’emergency’ stash.
-Smaller bills are best, and even traveller’s cheques can work.
+Smaller bills are typically best, and even traveler’s checks can work.

 If you’re lucky enough to have an electric garage door, make sure you know how to open it manually.
-This is typically done via a release cord that just needs pulled down, but do make sure you know where it is!
+This is typically done via a release cord that just needs to be pulled down.

 26. Sleeping Bags

-For really cold climates, it can be worthwhile to have a sleeping bag spare for everyone in the house.
-When the power’s out, these are much more efficient and keeping you warm than a standard bed duvet.
+For freezing climates, having a spare sleeping bag or set of blankets for everyone might be worth it.
+When the power’s out, these are much more efficient at keeping you warm than a standard bed duvet.

 27. Safety Lights